gumeo/fastqq/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 `fastqq` is intended for creating quantile-quantile plots.
+We provide faster alternatives to `qqman::qq`, `stats::qqplot` and `stats::qqnorm`.
+We also provide the function `fastqq::drop_dense` such that the user can extract the data to plot with `ggplot`.

+For 100 million samples, **we achieve 80X speedup** compared to `qqman::qq`.
+This takes the running time **from \~13.5 minutes down to less than 10 seconds.**

-Initially intended for large-scale genome-wide association studies (GWAS).
-This is to investigate whether we have associations that could be stronger than what one would expect by pure randomness.
-In these cases, the user often plots tens to hundreds of millions of points.
+This package was originally intended to speedup the creation of QQ plots for genome wide association studies (GWAS).
+Then I decided to make it a general tool fro QQ style plots.
+For QQ plots, the user often plots tens to hundreds of millions of points.
 Creating scatter plots with so many points is usually not efficient since the graphics devices store all the data, such that the visualization can be rescaled or plotted in a vector graphics format (where again all the data is stored).

 A better and faster approach in these cases is to note that many of the points are so close to each other that there is no value in including